-In November 2011, the Long Island Solar Farm (LISF), a large array of more than 164,000 solar photovoltaic panels constructed on the BNL site began producing solar power.
-The LISF is expected to deliver an annual average of 44 million kilowatt-hours (kWh) per year of solar energy into the local utility grid over a 20-year period.
-In 2017, the LISF provided 49.6 million kilowatthours of solar energy to Long Island.
-This equates to a 32,109 metric tons CO2 equivalents (MtCO2e) GHG offset or reduction.
-Even though the power from the LISF is purchased by the local utility. the Laboratory receives GHG reduction credits by purchasing an equivalent amount of Renewable Energy Credits (RECs) each year.
+of solar energy to Long Island.
+This equates to 25,074 metric tons CO2 equivalents (MtCO2e) GHG offset or reduction.
+Even though the power from the LISF is purchased by the local utility, the Laboratory receives GHG reduction credits by purchasing an equivalent amount of Renewable Energy Credits (RECs) each year.
 In March 2011, BNL began receiving 15 megawatts per hour of hydropower from the New York Power Authority.
-In 2017, BNL consumed 119,486 megawatts of hydropower, providing a net combined GHG reduction of 94,918 MtCO2e from the LISF and hydropower.
+In 2018, BNL consumed 119,425 megawatts of hydropower, providing a net combined GHG reduction of 89,331 MtCO2e from the LISF and hydropower.
 Furthermore, in 2016 BNL completed an expansion of the Northeast Solar Energy Research Center (NSERC).
 The NSERC is a solar photovoltaic facility that now has a capacity of 816 kW.
-In 2017, it provided 968,485 kWh and offset 544 MtCO2e.
+In 2018, it provided 1,095,183 kWh and offset 709 MtCO.e.